 d) Bro.
 Romnick Mulonia - graduated in 2019 with an AB degree in Philosophy from Rogationist Seminary College in Cebu City.
 He is from the Higaonon tribe in Zamboanguita, Malaybalay,

 The Fr.
-Leoni Memorial Foundation Inc., the legal entity of Jesuit Bukidnon IP Ministry, currently led by Fr.
+Leoni Mission Foundation Inc., the legal entity of Jesuit Bukidnon IP Ministry, currently led by Fr.
 Ambrosio Flores, SJ, has journeyed with our Bukidnon IP brothers and sisters for 144 years since the Jesuits first visited in Sumilao, 40 years ago since the mission started in Cabanglasan, and 24 years as a foundation.

 Last May 3-6, 2021, the FLMFI team convened the community leaders of four (4) focus mission communities from Cabanglasan, Miarayon, Pangantucan and Zamboanguita for a 4-day leadership training participated by IP Elders, Women (Bae), IP Youth, and Kapawa hu Paglaum college scholars.
 The activity was intended to reassess our mission and capacitate our leaders for continuous striving for self-determination.

 Despite the fast-moving changes that have been greatly affecting our Indigenous Peoples and the challenges brought by the pandemic, the 4-day Leadership Training was a success through God’s affirmation by the heart, brain, and hands from all those who came together to offer their selfless love and service to their respective tribes and personal whys.